 Contact your state’s Labor Department if you suspect fraud; they need to know what you’ve witnessed.
 Depending on your status, you can usually file fraud statements online.
 If payments are already flowing, document your efforts to alert the government.
 Your employer should also file a notice.

 If benefits pop up in your bank account in error, don’t go on a spending spree.
 Be wary of any calls you receive after that fund transfer.

 Add a fraud alert on all your credit files.
-IDShield members can rapidly trigger alerts, so potential lenders or employers know identity theft has occurred.
+IDShield’s credit report monitoring will rapidly trigger alerts, so potential lenders or employers know identity theft has occurred.
 Extra identification steps will be required to prove you are you before credit accounts or job offers are made in your name.